PHUMA: Physically Reliable Humanoid Locomotion Dataset: Introduction

 \section{Introduction}

-Humanoid robots are central to the pursuit of general-purpose embodied AI, but their deployment in real-world first requires locomotion that is both stable and humanlike.
-While reinforcement learning (RL) with task-oriented rewards has led to remarkable progress in quadrupedal locomotion~\citep{hwangbo2019quadloco, lee2020quadloco2, tan2018quadloco3}, directly applying these strategies to humanoids often produces gaits that are effective yet non-humanlike~\citep{hansen2023tdmpc2, sferrazza2024humanoidbench}.
-To address this limitation, motion imitation has emerged as a promising paradigm.
-In motion imitation, policies are trained to replicate human movements through a three-stage pipeline: (1) collecting human motion data, (2) retargeting it to the robot's morphology, and (3) using RL to track the retargeted trajectories~\citep{peng2018deepmimic, tessler2024maskedmimic, he2024h2o}.
+Humanoid robots are a key step toward general-purpose embodied AI, but deploying them in the real world first requires reliable and natural locomotion.
+While reinforcement learning (RL) with task-oriented rewards (e.g., velocity tracking) has driven remarkable progress in quadrupedal locomotion~\citep{hwangbo2019quadloco, lee2020quadloco2, tan2018quadloco3}, applying it to humanoids often yields gaits that are effective yet non-humanlike~\citep{hansen2024tdmpc2, sferrazza2024humanoidbench}, since such rewards struggle to capture natural whole-body coordination.
+To address this limitation, motion imitation has emerged as a promising paradigm, where policies are trained to replicate human movements through a three-stage pipeline: (1) collecting human motion data, (2) retargeting it to the robot's morphology, and (3) tracking the retargeted trajectories with RL~\citep{peng2018deepmimic, tessler2024maskedmimic, he2024h2o, xie2025kungfubot, he2025asap}.

 Despite its promise, progress in motion imitation is fundamentally constrained by the scale, diversity, and physical feasibility of human motion data.
-High-quality motion capture datasets such as LaFAN1~\citep{harvey2020robust} and AMASS~\citep{mahmood2019amass} provide a high proportion of physically feasible motions, but are limited in scale and diversity, with motions dominated by simple motions such as reaching and walking.
+High-quality motion capture datasets such as LaFAN1~\citep{harvey2020lafan} and AMASS~\citep{mahmood2019amass} provide a high proportion of physically feasible motions, but are limited in scale and diversity, with content dominated by simple motions such as reaching and walking.
 To overcome this scarcity, recent work has sought to scale data collection by leveraging vast internet videos.
-Humanoid-X ~\citep{mao2025humanoidx} exemplifies this trend by converting videos to SMPL representations~\citep{loper2023smpl} using a video-to-motion model~\citep{kocabas2020vibe}, then retargeting them to humanoid embodiments.
-However, this pipeline introduces two types of physical violations.
-First, the video-to-motion model often misestimates global pelvis translation, producing artifacts such as floating or ground penetration.
+Humanoid-X~\citep{mao2025humanoidx} exemplifies this trend by converting videos to SMPL representations~\citep{loper2023smpl, pavlakos2019expressive} using a video-to-motion model~\citep{kocabas2020vibe}, then retargeting them to humanoid embodiments.
+However, this pipeline suffers from two types of physical violations.
+First, the video-to-motion model often misestimates global translation, producing artifacts such as floating or ground penetration.
 Second, the retargeting stage prioritizes joint alignment over physical plausibility~\citep{he2024h2o, he2024omnih2o}, leading to joint violation and foot skating as illustrated in the top row of Figure \ref{fig:main_figure}.